jgajera/reactnd-project-myreads-starter/README.md

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-## Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

-## Resources used
+## Resources
+Below are the resources I used for this project:
 * [9 things every React.js beginner should know](https://camjackson.net/post/9-things-every-reactjs-beginner-should-know)
 * Maeva's [tutorial](https://www.youtube.com/watch?v=i6L2jLHV9j8&feature=youtu.be&t=307)
 * Very basic StackOverflow articles that taught me a lot -